BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 Talk about the swimming pool and [was it a country club] at night?

-Talk about Sanka Park in Kathmandu
+Talk about Shankha Park in Kathmandu

 Good even mention Foucault's idea of "heterotopias":
 <blockquote>